What Are Slow Cookers: Exactly

 Tips for Using a Slow Cooker

 Tough meats can be cooked for hours and come out soft, tender, and full of flavor.
-But if you’re new to slow cookers, here are some tips for using it right:
+But if you’re new to slow cookers, here are some tips for using them right:

 - If you want to treat yourself to really yummy meals when using a slow cooker, ensure that you set the temperature correctly.